Hamburger: You were the one shooting me with a gun!

 Killing in Self-Defense is not a pleasant business, but sometimes it has to be done.
 This is for cases when one character kills another under the guise of self-defence, but it really isn't.
 It's a smaller and more localized version of a False Flag Operation.

 This is a trope that has the distinction of being done by both the heroes and villains.
-Expect Moral Myopia to kick in here.
-If the hero does this, it will usually be to an Asshole Victim and a form of Cassandra Truth: the person was an abuser or an attacker, but they just weren't attacking the hero at that present moment.
+If the hero does this, it will usually be to an Asshole Victim and a form of Framing the Guilty Party: the person was an abuser or an attacker, but they just weren't attacking the hero at that present moment.
 If a villain does this, it will be a way of getting away with murder and may be achieved because The Bad Guys Are Cops or thanks to an Amoral Attorney.
 Frequently part of a Wounded Gazelle Gambit and/or a Deceased Fall-Guy Gambit, but doesn't have to be.

 Compare Adaptational Self-Defense, when a character is depicted as having (or not having) good reason to kill someone across adaptations.